 The proposing Fellows are responsible for informing the candidate that he or she has been nominated.
 The proposers must ensure, in consultation with the candidate, that all information relevant to the nomination is up to date.

 There is no limit on the number of new nominations made in any year.
-In 2016, there were 662 candidates for election as Fellows and 102 candidates under consideration for Foreign Membership.
+For the 2017 elections, there are around 660 candidates for election as Fellows and around 90 candidates under consideration for Foreign Membership.

 Once nominated, candidates remain eligible for election for seven years.
 If not elected within this period, an individual may be proposed as a candidate again after a break of three years and then remains eligible for election for a period of three years.
 This three year cycle may be repeated without limit.